Auction FAQs for Municipalities

 A. Rick Sager (Auctioneer License #6104) and his son, Weston Sager (Auctioneer License #6224), are NHTDPA’s founders and owners.
 Since 2013, they have conducted tax deed auctions for municipalities across New Hampshire.

-In addition to being licensed and bonded auctioneers, Rick and Weston are lawyers.
+In addition to being licensed and insured auctioneers, Rick and Weston are lawyers.
 Rick has over thirty years of experience in the fields of real estate and municipal law, and Weston possesses substantial experience in litigation and commercial law.
 Both currently practice at Sager & Smith, PLLC—a law firm in Ossipee, NH that focuses on real estate law, auction law, and municipal law.

 With NHTDPA, the town or city can rest assured that the auction process will run as smoothly as possible.